 The right technology platform also makes it easy to brief all those involved in the campaign, to make sure that you’re serving up a consistent standard across all venues, and your marketing promises translate to the end consumer’s drinking experience.

-Brandgility is already helping leading global drinks brands to execute international on-trade promotions effectively, in an efficient and easy manner.
-With our software, you can produce fully customizable templates that bring campaigns to life across your customer network, without ever losing overall control.
+Brandgility is already helping top global drinks brands to execute international on-trade promotions effectively, in an efficient and easy manner.
+With our software, you can produce fully adaptable templates that bring campaigns to life across your customer network, without ever losing overall control.

 2 in 5 consumers choose to upgrade to a premium brand when drinking out of the home, even if that means paying extra.